ARTHUR STANLEY 1878–1945

 As at 25.12.17: 2nd Bn Sherwood Foresters, C Company, 2nd Div.
 3 yrs service, 5 mths with Field Force (FWR)

-Transferred to 500th Employment Company, Labour Corps, Nottingham
+Transferred to 500th Home Service Employment Company, Labour Corps, Nottingham

-His pension papers show his address as Hogg Lane, Radcliffe on Trent and a disability as deafness in both ears (permanent).
-He was assessed at 50% disability and received a weekly allowance of 20/- for himself with an additional 17/9d for his wife and 4 children.
+His pension record card show his address as Hogg Lane, Radcliffe on Trent and a disability as deafness (double otitis media)in both ears (permanent).
+He was assessed at 50% disability and received a weekly allowance from 26.1.21 of 20 shillings for himself with an additional 17s 9d for his wife and 4 children.

 Medals Awarded: British War and Victory, received in 1922.
 Silver War Badge.

 He was a tenant in one of the first council houses in Shelford Road.
 His son Walter also fought in the war.